trinity-academy-webdev/website-template/README.md

 # 2. Requirements & Start Development

+In this session, you'll plan your tasks and begin making changes to the website's content and design.

 Objectives:

 - [ ] Prioritise the tasks, deciding which are most important.
 Then reorder the tasks below.